ahmethrassoul/Galaxie/README.md

 make
 ```

-Normallly, if everything goes right the compilation process succeeds.
+Normallly, if everything goes right the compilation process succeds.
 Then, you can execute the following command to launch the program in its original state:

 ```
 ./galax_eirb --impl null --view null